Defining This Space

 How Do We Define Development?

-A bit like the word 'privilege', 'development' can also be considered a contentious term to use.
+A bit like the word 'privilege', 'development' can also be considered a contentious term.

 Again, questions are raised around what really determines what is considered as 'developing' and 'developed'.
-Often these terms are coined and used by the West through limited perceptions.
-As a result, these terms can often undermine a population of people to align with the West's dominant and superior predisposition.
+Often these terms are coined and used by the West through limited and bias perceptions.
+As a result, these practises can often undermine a population of people, in an effort to align such communities with the West's dominant and superior predisposition.

 Descriptive terms such as 'developing countries' and the 'global south' have replaced backward terms such as the use of 'third world'.
 However, as we progress within the 'development field', our terminology is ever-evolving to represent populations more ethically.